 A passphrase you can actually remember

-The passphrase is the last line of defence when someone has a copy of your encrypted master.
-It needs to survive offline brute-forcing, including attackers with future hardware.
-Use Diceware - a random sequence of seven or more words from a large list.
-Easier to remember than %Xh9$!Lq, and stronger.
+The passphrase is the last thing standing between an attacker and your master once they have a copy of the encrypted file.
+It has to survive offline brute-forcing by someone with hardware you cannot predict.
+Use Diceware: a random run of seven or more words pulled from a big list.
+Easier to keep in your head than %Xh9$!Lq, and stronger at the same time.

 diceware -n 8 -d ' ' --no-caps